What is a residential electrician?

 Yes, this course prepares candidates with the fundamental skills and knowledge to start work as an apprentice.
 This course covers electrical theory, wiring and installation, safety procedures, and the use of common hardware, materials, and building plans.
 Before registering for the course, we recommend that candidates review the state or local requirements for becoming an apprentice.

 No, this course is not equivalent to an apprenticeship.
 However, it prepares candidates to become electrical apprentices.
 Each state has specific requirements for electrical apprenticeships.
 Please check with your state or local government about all the necessary requirements for becoming an electrician's apprentice.

-Is it all online, or are there hands-on labs and training?
+Is it all online, or is there hands-on labs and training?

-This is a 100% online course, which means there is no traditional hands-on training in a lab setting.
-However, students will be able to access virtual hands-on simulations to learn, test, and refine their skills and get the same training as an in-person hands-on course.
+This is a 100% online course, which means there is no hands-on training in a lab setting.
+However, students will be able to access simulations to test their skills and get similar training as a hands-on course.

 Are externships available?

 Externships are currently not available for this course.

 What career paths can I take after completing this course?

 After completing the course, students can apply for electrical apprentice opportunities.
 Upon completing the necessary work hour requirements, they can proceed to become a journeyman and then a master electrician.